-Ferrari, Lamborghini, Pagani, De Tomaso, Bugatti are some of the most known Brands that have made the name of Modena famous throughout the world.
+Ferrari, Lamborghini, Pagani, De Tomaso, Bugatti are some of the most known Car Brands that made Modena famous all around the world.

-It is precisely here that the most desired world automotive industries have their headquarter, in this unique land that has been able to combine and mix technical know-how, Italian creativity, and environmental conditions, creating a dream that is still a recognizable symbol of style, luxury and speed.
+It is in Modena that some of the most popular automotive industries in the world have their headquarters, in this unique land that has been able to combine and mix technical know-how, Italian creativity, and environmental conditions, creating cars that are still a recognizable symbol of style, luxury and speed.

-A piece of land to be shot in a couple of days and where are born the best of sports cars and Italian Supercars.
-A journey inside a territory, mainly in Modena area, where you can feel the speed and Italian design, without forgetting the famous gastronomy that reaches excellent levels in these areas.
+A piece of land that can be visited in a couple of days and where the best of sports cars and Italian Supercars are made.
+A journey inside a territory, mainly in the Modena area, where you can experience the speed and Italian design, without forgetting the excellent culinary culture of the area.

-But let’s start the journey throughout the Emilia-Romagna’s Motor Valley, searching for this unique land where speed was born.
+But let’s start the journey through the Emilia-Romagna’s Motor Valley, the land where speed was born.

 Maranello: the Ferrari headquarters

-The first stage of our itinerary it could only start from Maranello, the historic headquarters of Ferrari and home to both the Ferrari factory, the Racing Team and the Museum of the brand.
-A place to visit for any enthusiast.
+The first stop of our itinerary is Maranello, the historic headquarters of Ferrari and home to both the Ferrari factory, the Racing Team and the Museum of the brand: a place to visit for any enthusiast.

-If you intend to do the full tour, we suggest you to buy the combined ticket Ferrari Museum + Casa Enzo Ferrari Museum which at a discounted price will give you the opportunity to visit the brand new and futuristic Museo Casa Enzo Ferrari in Modena.
+If you intend to do the full tour, we suggest you to buy the combined ticket for the Ferrari Museum and the Casa Enzo Ferrari Museum which at a discounted price will give you the opportunity to visit the brand new and futuristic Museo Casa Enzo Ferrari in Modena.

-The experience ends with the possibility of making a shuttle ride in the Ferrari factory and on the Fiorano circuit, a real secret temple for sports races.
+The experience ends with the possibility of making a shuttle ride in the Ferrari factory and on the Fiorano circuit.

 The Panini Collection: the real history of Maserati